 Common Etiquette for Visiting a Petroglyph Site

-By remembering and following the rules listed here, you can help preserve these unique and fragile cultural resources that are part of our heritage.
+By remembering and following the rules listed here, you can help preserve these unique and fragile cultural resources that are part of our nation's heritage.

 Avoid Touching the Petroglyphs